jhvreddy/Imp-Concepts/Linux Concepts.md

 ``System libraries`` Responsible for performing task

-Why Linux is popular?
+Whenever a user sends a request it has to go from your software to your operating systemto your Hardware finally the response is also received back in the same way (vice versa)

-Linux is open source , secure , distributions (lof of flavours --> CentOS, ubuntu and Redhat) and fast
+``Why Linux is popular`` It is open source , secure , distributions (lof of flavours --> CentOS, ubuntu and Redhat) and fast